ArduPilot/ardupilot_wiki/common/source/docs/common-gps-ardusimple.rst

 All ArduSimple GNSS models come with a JST GH 6-pin connector/cable that is compatible with the Pixhawk family and many other autopilots.

-.. note:: The cables/connectors may be modified to connect to other flight controller boards, using the Pin Map information provided above.
+.. note:: The cables/connectors may be modified to connect to other autopilot boards, using the Pin Map information provided above.

 Configuration
 =============